pipilavvy/seeweedfs/Getting-Started.md

   -publicIp="$(curl -s cydev.ru/ip)"
 ```

-Now our weed-fs server will be persistent and accessible by localhost:9333 and :8080 on host machine.
+Now our SeaweedFS server will be persistent and accessible by localhost:9333 and :8080 on host machine.
 Dont forget to specify "-publicIp" for correct connectivity.